josem6590/Power_BI_TheLook/README.md

 ![jajaja](PowerBi%20Import.png)
 Therefore, once imported into Power BI I took a good look at the data and decided to make some assumptions, something I obviously would not do in the real world.
 I concluded that it was an online clothing store, and the company was an American company.
 The data, for the most part, was clean but I made the below changes in the "Transform" section of Power BI:

-Added Table Descriptions for clarification.
+- Added Table Descriptions for clarification. <br>
-Added a stand alone calendar table, good practice to help with time intelligence.
+- Added a stand alone calendar table, good practice to help with time intelligence. <br>
-Renamed some columns for clarity.
+- Renamed some columns for clarity. <br>
-Changed some timestamps to date.
+- Changed some timestamps to date. <br>
-Added a custom column to the "website" table to show if a user was an existing customer or not.
+- Added a custom column to the "website" table to show if a user was an existing customer or not. <br>
-Fixed Spain & Germany showing twice with different names.
+- Fixed Spain & Germany showing twice with different names. <br>

 ![jaja](Custom%20Column%20for%20Existing%20Customer.png)
 ![akjauiaa](Spain%20%26%20Germany.png)